Addressing Racial and Ethnic Disparities

 Learn more about the Juvenile Justice Leadership Network.

-CJJR also partners with Casey Family Programs, the Public Welfare Foundation, the Communications Consortium Media Center, Justice Policy Institute, and the Annie E. Casey Foundation to conduct the PIOLC, an annual meeting for juvenile justice and child welfare Public Information Officers (PIOs).
+Over the years, CJJR has partnered with Casey Family Programs, the Public Welfare Foundation, the Communications Consortium Media Center, Justice Policy Institute, and the Annie E. Casey Foundation to conduct the PIOLC, an annual meeting for juvenile justice and child welfare Public Information Officers (PIOs).
 The collaborative discusses techniques to deal with crisis situations and ways for PIOs to employ proactive messages about their jurisdiction’s reform efforts, both individually and across systems.
 As a result, PIOs develop and implement strategies to engage their peers in other child and youth-serving agencies, in order to better communicate about their reform efforts and utilize more consistent and comprehensive strategies in reaching their constituencies.